Check Out Our List Of 13 Things To Do In Ramadan

 £50 can feed a patient for 10 days £150 can feed a patient for 30 days

-3. Dedicate Time to the Qur’an
+3. Read the Qur’an

 'The fast and the Qur'an are two intercessors for the servant of Allah on the Day of Resurrection.
 The fast will say: “O Lord, I prevented him from his food and desires during the day.
 Let me intercede for him.”
 The Qur'an will say: “I prevented him from sleeping at night.
 Let me intercede for him.”
 And their intercession will be accepted.'
 (Ahmad)

-4. Pay your Zakat
+4. Pay Zakat

 'Invite the people to testify that none has the right to be worshipped but Allah and I am Allah's Messenger (ﷺ), and if they obey you to do so, then teach them that Allah has enjoined on them five prayers in every day and night (in twenty-four hours), and if they obey you to do so, then teach them that Allah has made it obligatory for them to pay the Zakat from their property and it is to be taken from the wealthy among them and given to the poor.'
 (Bukhari)